-Visitors can explore a number of historic attractions connected to the former president, including his longtime home and the courthouse he worked at prior to his election.
+- Visitors can explore a number of historic attractions connected to the former president, including his longtime home and the courthouse where he worked prior to his election.

-The region's connection to the pioneer-era California, Oregon, and Santa Fe Trails is explored at the Frontier Trails Museum, while its history as a significant site for the Latter Day Saints church is on display at the Community of Christ International Headquarters Temple and Auditorium and the Temple Lot site.
+- The region's connection to the pioneer-era California, Oregon, and Santa Fe Trails is explored at the Frontier Trails Museum.

 1. The Bingham Waggoner Estate